olvaffe/olv-notes/graphics/mesa/compiler-nir.md

     - which is not the special end block
 - `nir_loop`
   - `body` is a list of the children nodes
+  - `continue_list` is a list of continue targets
   - `nir_loop_create` always adds a block as the first child
 - `nir_if`
+  - `condition` determines which path to take
   - `then_list` and `else_list` are two lists of the children nodes
   - `nir_if_create` always adds a block to each list as the first children
 - `nir_block`